-The appointment of a chief of service cannot in itself constitute harassment.
-The same is true of the breach of confidentiality relating to the ranking of candidates upon completion of the selection procedure.
-Regarding the distribution of the tasks assigned to the complainant, she has not established that it could not reasonably be explained.
+Concerning the appointment of Ms E., the JAAB accepted that it was not unlawful.
+The evidence does not show that, in itself, this appointment could not be reasonably explained.
+The decision to maintain the complainant in the same position and at the same grade as Ms E. was certainly inappropriate, but it was essentially in favour of the complainant.
+While it is undoubtedly regrettable that the complainant was informed of her ranking upon completion of the selection procedure as a result of an indiscretion, this circumstance does not constitute harassment.
 As for the failure of the director of the department and HRD to intervene when the situation continued to deteriorate, this is clear from the investigation report and was recognized by the JAAB.
 Although this failure is regrettable, it was not sufficiently serious and repeated to be characterized as institutional harassment.